imartinez/SpaceMaterial/README.md

 # SpaceMaterial
 Sample app applying modern architecture concepts (Rx, AutoValue, MVP, CLEAN, DI...) and Material design.
 It makes use of http://wheretheiss.at/ API

-# FEATURES OF THE APP (WIP)
+# USED IN THE APP (WIP)
 - auto-value and auto-value-gson
-- logging-interceptor
+- OkHttp logging-interceptor
-- okhttp with cache-first strategy
+- Retrofit 2 + OkHttp 3 with cache-only and network-only strategies
 - Bottom Navigation View from the Design Support Library
-- Dagger 2 with dependant components and proper visibilities
+- Dagger 2 with dependant components

-# TODO (WIP)
+- MPV+R(Router)
+- RxJava (only in Interactors layer) implementing cool strategies (cache first, polling, offline mode)
+- Proper code organization in packages and proper classes visibility
+- Butterknife

+# TO USE IN THE APP
+- Timber
+- Material transitions
+- Vector animations
+- Functional approach where possible
+- Unit tests (DaggerMock?)
+- Instrumentation tests
+- Volley
+- Proguard
+- pedrogvs/Renderers
-- Add splash screen
+- ...
-- Review visibility of every class.